 This is a continuation of course RAD 1301.
-The content is designed to establish a knowledge base in
+The content is designed to establish a knowledge base in radiographic, fluoroscopic, mobile and tomographic equipment requirements and design.
+The content also provides a basic knowledge of quality control.

 Clock hours of individual and small group tutoring: provided to student on an as-needed basis